 Periodontal infections can lead to all kinds of oral health problems.
-If your gums are bleeding when you eat or brush your teeth, you may have periodontitis.
+If your gums are bleeding when you eat or brush your teeth and have oral inflammation, you may have periodontitis.
 Call us right away to see a dental specialist!

 What is Periodontal Disease?

-While you might think periodontal disease only affects your gums, things can get much more serious.
+While you might think this only affects your gums, things can get much more serious.
 You can end up with infections of the periodontal ligament which connects your tooth to your jawbone.
 That can lead to bone loss, which can make procedures, like dental implants, next to impossible.

 Symptoms of Periodontal Disease

 If you’re experiencing any of the symptoms of periodontitis, call us right away.
 Treating periodontitis is relatively straightforward at the early stages, but as the infection progresses, treatment becomes much more complex.

 When to See a Periodontist?

 When your gum tissues are seriously compromised, your dentists may refer you to a periodontist.
 Periodontists are dental specialists who have completed advanced education programs, in addition to their dental degrees.

 If you’re experiencing any of the symptoms of gum disease, we can help.
-Come to our dental centre, and we’ll evaluate the condition of your gums.
+Come to our dental care centre, and we’ll evaluate the condition of your gums.
 In most cases, we can treat periodontitis in-house.
-When we can’t, we may refer you to a periodontist.
+When we can’t treat in-house, we may refer you to a periodontist (a certified specialist).

-Advanced periodontal disease, when there are pockets in your gums that exceed 6 mm, may require surgical intervention.
+Advanced gum disease, when there are pockets in your gums that exceed 6 mm, may require surgical procedures.
 When you’re experiencing tooth loss and need dental implants, a dental specialist, like a periodontist, can help.

-The best time to treat periodontal disease is before it starts.
+The best time to start periodontal care is before it starts.
 We can help you improve your oral health routine.
 Regular dental cleanings are another excellent preventive measure.

 If you’re experiencing any of the symptoms of periodontitis, call our dental clinic right away.
 Treating periodontitis early is essential – interventions become much more drastic as the infection progresses.